Meditation Practice For Real Life

 If I’m answering the question, ‘what does my meditation practice look like, really?’, then I also need to show you another kind of typical day.

 So some days, my practice looks more like this:

-- Wake up later (after being out the night before) and skip morning meditation in a rush to get out the door on time.
+- Sleep in a bit and skip morning meditation in a rush to get out the door on time.